-The importance of the Fall 2013 elections for three City Council positions helped to crystallize our little group’s decision to form a Washington nonprofit corporation (Quality Bainbridge) and a political committee by the same name, which is registered with the Public Disclosure Commission.
-That step allows the Quality Bainbridge nonprofit to endorse candidates.
+The importance of the Fall 2013 elections for three City Council positions helped to crystallize our little group’s decision to form a Washington nonprofit organization (Quality Bainbridge) and a political committee by the same name, which is registered with the Public Disclosure Commission.
+This allows Quality Bainbridge to endorse candidates.
 We believe in openness, and make full disclosures at the Washington Public Disclosure Commission.

 Quality Bainbridge is a political committee that simply wants to raise awareness.